-Major/area of emphasis requirements: This requirement is satisfied by completing the courses listed as the major under various disciplines in the college catalog.
-3. General education requirements: Students may complete one of the three different general education patterns. a) Napa Valley College general education: 18 units of general education courses from areas A-E. b) IGETC - Intersegmental General Education Transfer Curriculum c) CSU GE- California State University General Education
+- Major/area of emphasis requirements: This requirement is satisfied by completing the courses listed as the major under various disciplines in the college catalog. - 3.
+General education requirements: Students seeking an Associate of Arts or an Associate of Science will complete the Napa Valley College general education pattern: 18-21 units of general education from areas A-E. Students seeking an Associate in Arts for Transfer or an Associate in Science for Transfer may complete the CSU-GE -Californa State University General Education pattern or one of the two IGETC Intersegmental General Education Transfer Curriculum patterns. - 4.
+Additional Graduation Requirements:A) PE/Health education required for A.A. or A.S. degrees